SRCH2/srch2-ngn/documentation/docs/tutorial.md

 2. Create indexes and insert records
 3. Enable powerful search in your app and publish the search results to the UI or main thread

 To get started, this tutorial assumes you are familiar with Android Studio and can create, or have already created, Android Studio projects.
-For instructions how to set up the SRCH2 Android SDK on eclipse, see [Advanced Topics](advanced-topics.md).

 Before you begin the tutorial, clone the project application from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).

 ###Quick Start

 1. Clone the tutorial application project from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).
+To do this from the command line you can enter the following git command: `clone githubrepo`
-2. Open Android Studio and from the File menu option (or the Quick Start menu) select 'Open Project' choosing the root folder of the cloned project:
+2. Open Android Studio and from the File menu option (or the Quick Start menu) select 'Open Project' choosing the root folder of the cloned project: ![Opening the cloned Hello SRCH2 Android SDK application project][tutorial-010]
 3. With a device connected (currently hardware emulation does not support the SRCH2 Android SDK), from the Run menu option select 'Run app'.
-4. Once the app is running enter some characters in the text input field at the top of the screen, and you should see search results such as:
+4. Once the app has launched, enter some characters in the text input field at the top of the screen and you should instantly see search results: <br>
+<center>![The SRCH2 Android SDK in action!][tutorial-011]</center>
 5. That's it!
 You're now using the SRCH2 Android SDK to power searches in an Android project with the SRCH2 search engine.

 You can read on for an explanation of the source code and how to incorporate the SRCH2 Android SDK in your own projects.